 Divi Leads is a default feature built into the Divi Theme. so you can use it too!

-What is Divi Leads?
+- What is Divi split testing?

 Divi Leads is a full-feature split-testing (A/B testing) and conversion optimization system in the Divi Visual Builder.
 It allows you to display different versions of your webpage to different users in order to see which performs better.

-Divi Leads will collect data on how users interact with each content version and display the results in easy to understand graphs and charts so you can identify your most optimum content to display for higher conversions and interactions.
+Divi Leads will collect data on how users interact with each content version and display the results in easy-to-understand graphs and charts so you can identify your most optimum content to display for higher conversions and interactions.

-Each split-test will have a Subject and a Goal.
+Each split test will have a Subject and a Goal.
 The subject is the content that will have multiple versions to be tested.
 The goal is the desired outcome such as a click, a sale, or a conversion.

 Virtually anything can be A/B tested with Divi Leads and in today’s article, I’m going to show you how.